Mayne Pharma Erythromycin (Erythromycin)

 - migraine medicines (ergotamine, dihydroergotamine)

-- contraceptive pill (may decrease effectiveness)
+- contraceptive pills (may decrease effectiveness)

 Alcohol & Driving